At the Church’s Service

 Of course, even this concept of division of labor will be affected by time and place.
 A church that is just getting off the ground or is being resuscitated (here’s looking at you, SBC!) likely needs to blend the elder and deacon tasks together.
 Elders will have to attend to some “practical” tasks.
 And (perhaps a little less likely) the deacons might need to take on some teaching tasks or at least be involved in some spiritual counsel.

 Whatever the type of service that is needed, the deacons are to serve!
-Even before they are appointed as deacons, they’re servants.
+Even before they’ve been appointed as deacons, they should have the reputation of servants.
 Already their service to the church should be unmistakable, truly helpful, rendered with joy.

-Then, once they’re appointed deacons and go deeper than others into serving the Church, so they emerge from the depths with a keener understanding of the life in Jesus Christ.
-And a deeper conviction that God is working for His Church.
-And not least, a reputation as a true follower of Jesus, the Servant.
+Then, once they’re appointed deacons and perhaps go a little deeper than others into serving the Church, so they emerge from the depths with a keener understanding of the life in Jesus Christ.
+And with a deeper conviction that God is working for His Church.
+And not least, with a reputation as a true follower of Jesus, the Servant.
 (1 Timothy 3:13)

 One important addendum: the Holy Spirit saw fit to underline the importance of a certain character of deacon’s wives.
-(By the way, I don’t think this fact requires deacons to be married or precludes the possibility of women serving as deaconesses.
-In case of the latter, then the following would apply to a deaconess’ husband.)
-It is crucial that the spouse of a deacon be a believer whose walk with God is being taken seriously.
+It is crucial that the spouse of a deacon be one who fears God.
 Since she’ll likely be privy to sensitive knowledge, she should be known for her discretion.
 Since deacons are often called on to make decisions, and the counsel they offer will be – either consciously or not – heavily influenced by their spouse, their wives should be women of good sense.
 Finally, their wives should be obviously living in reference to God, women of the Book, eager to grow in grace, deliberate theologians, discerning of good and evil…in short, all the traits that are covered by “faith-full.”
 So that when the Church says, “Thank God for our good deacons,” in the next breath and with perhaps even more enthusiasm we can sincerely add, “…and for their even better wives.”
 (1 Timothy 3:11)

 Leave a Reply